zacharydumas/new-git-project/README.md

 # Udacity Blog App

+A demo app for git and Github.
-a simple app to display a sample blog
+A simple app to display a sample blog.